102

 This property hosted a tasting of 2007 red (19 wines) and 2008 white (11 wines), both Graves appellation.

-Among whites, Chantegrive Cuvée Caroline was my cherry-pick with strong aromas of acacia flower, pineapple and pear, powerful and with great acidity, fine concentration and fine balance.
+Among whites, Chantegrive Cuvée Caroline was my cherry-pick with strong aromas of acacia flower, pineapple, and pear, powerful and with great acidity, fine concentration, and delicate balance.
 Clos Floridene was a tad less intense and aromatic than Chantegrive C.C. but of the same splendid quality.
-Roquetaillade La Grange showed a nice fruit intensity and good acidity, balance, and structure.
-Gaubert, Magence, de Portets, Tentation du Chateau Le Bourdillot and Tour de Calens were pleasant, round, charming, light, and uncomplicated.
+Roquetaillade La Grange showed a lovely fruit intensity, acidity, balance, and structure.
+Gaubert, Magence, de Portets, Tentation du Chateau Le Bourdillot, and Tour de Calens were pleasant, round, charming, light, and uncomplicated.
 Already very drinkable.

-During lunch, I tasted excellent 2007 Chantegrive Cuvée Caroline white, which had better acidity, more intense acacia flower, apple and lemon flavours, and a longer finish than the wines mentioned above.
+I tasted excellent 2007 Chantegrive Cuvée Caroline white during lunch, which had better acidity, more intense acacia flower, apple, and lemon flavors, and a longer finish than the above wines.
 2000 Chantegrive red was a real treat and a classic example of this vintage's immense quality.
-Powerful, very intense nose of perfectly ripe blackcurrants and raspberries, strong structure and excellent length 2007 Chantegrive Cuvée Henri Leveque had considerable oak taste well balanced with concentrated fruit, power and strong backbone.
+Powerful, intense nose of perfectly ripe blackcurrants and raspberries, strong structure, and excellent length 2007 Chantegrive Cuvée Henri Leveque had considerable oak taste well balanced with concentrated fruit, power, and strong backbone.
 Fine effort.

 Château Venus

 This was the last visit of the day.
 Venus is situated in Preignac and has 6.2 ha of vines planted with 70% Merlot and 30% Cabernet Sauvignon.
-I tasted 2008, 2007, 2006 and 2005 and found them too commercial, with marked dryness.
-I respect the way owner wants to make his wine but think they would benefit significantly from harvesting a week or two later and better selection.
+I tasted 2008, 2007, 2006, and 2005 and found them too commercial, with marked dryness.
+I respect the way owner wants to make his wine, but they would benefit significantly from harvesting a week or two later and better selection.

 Wednesday, the 29th of September 2010